Ultimate Banana Bread

 Five very ripe bananas ready to be microwaved.
 Be sure to poke vent holes in the top of the plastic wrap to release steam while microwaving.

 After they've been microwaved drain the liquid off of the bananas.
+Give them an occasional stir.
 Right now the bananas aren't pretty, but they sure smell great.

 After the microwaved bananas have drained you have banana juice that you reduce in a saucepan......

 ......to 1/4 cup.